rcorbett-match/swgs-processing-pipeline/README.md

 9. Aggregation of this second round of QC reports for each sample into a single report.
 (MultiQC)

 Analysis:
-1. Relative copy number analysis (QDNAseq or WisecondorX)
+1. Relative copy number analysis (QDNAseq, WisecondorX or ichorCNA)
 2. Absolute copy number scaling (utanos, which utilizes [rascal](https://github.com/crukci-bioinformatics/rascal?tab=readme-ov-file))

 ### Visual representation of pipeline execution (DAG)